Faculty Manual – Section I

 Course instructors 1 and departments shall work to enhance a culture of academic integrity at the University (see the Colorado State University General Catalog for the Academic Integrity Policy).

 a.
-Each course instructor shall state clearly in his or her course syllabus that the course will adhere to the Academic Integrity Policy of the Colorado State University General Catalog and the Student Conduct Code.
+Each course instructor shall state clearly in their course syllabus that the course will adhere to the Academic Integrity Policy of the Colorado State University General Catalog and the Student Conduct Code.
 The TILT Academic Integrity website provides examples of possible wordings for the course syllabus.

 c.
 The course instructor shall decide which course components will use an honor pledge.
 For those course components, the course instructor shall provide the opportunity for students to sign an affirmative honor pledge.
 The honor pledge shall include one of the following statements and may be expanded according to instructor, department, or college practices and policies: